Jump to content

 • Tourist tax, if due, is not included in the price!

-• Ride with the mountain railway on the 3rd day is not included!
+• Ride with the mountain railway on the 3rd day on your own, costs approx. EUR 10 per person, incl. bicycle

 • Further important information according to the package travel law can be found here!